 - Origins Available:

 The distinguished surname Mellows emerged among the industrious people of Flanders, which was an important trading partner and political ally of Britain during the Middle Ages.
 As a result of the frequent commercial intercourse between the Flemish and English nations, many Flemish migrants settled in Britain.
 In early times, people were known by only a single name.
 However, as the population grew and people traveled further afield, it became increasingly necessary to assume an additional name to differentiate between bearers of the same personal name.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
 Flemish surnames of this type frequently are prefixed by de la or de le, which mean of the or from the.
-The Mellows family originally lived in the settlement of Mellor in the county of Lancashire.
+The Mellows family originally lived in Milor in Cornwall.
 The surname Mellows belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Mellows family